 Remember, you don’t have to make up your mind right this very second.
 Talk through your choices with a compassionate counselor who can help you weigh the options.
 You’re always in control of your decisions, and the therapists at the rehab facility are there to support you.

-Get More Information about the Inpatient vs Outpatient Rehab Options
+Get More Information About Inpatient vs. Outpatient Rehab Options